recski/brise-plandok/brise_plandok/stat/docs/ANNOTATOR_PERFORMANCE_ATTR.md

-# Annotator statistics - Attributes
+# Annotator performance - Attributes
 This statistics is calculated without the sentences with a segmentation error.
 Post-processed attributes were converted back to their version at the time of annotation.
 ## Annotator 01